Pouch Review

 What We Liked

-• Tobacco-free synthetic nicotine (TFN)
+• Tobacco-free synthetic nicotine (TFN); no tobacco leaf

 What Could Be Better

-Score Breakdown
+Score rubric

 health